 This decision was made based in part, on poor advice from their trusted in house IT person.
 The client also decided against signing up for our ongoing website maintenance package which includes the VPS hosting, regular backups, updates and security.
 As much as we disagree with the cheap shared hosting decision, they are the client, it’s their money, and their decision.
 However, as the saying goes, you make your own bed, but then you have to lay in it.

 Cheap Shared Web Hosting and Backup Plugins Not Allowed

 Just before turning this site over to the client we attempted to install our favorite backup plugin.
-We were NOT being paid for this, but we wanted something, just in case the cheap shared web hosting backups failed.
+We were NOT being paid for this, but we wanted something, just in case the cheap hosting backups failed.
 Unfortunately, because the web host wants to charge the client extra for their own website backups, anytime you try to install a good backup utility plugin a message pops up stating this was not allowed.
-At this point we could only hope, if there was ever a problem the web host’s backups would work.
-As most of us know, hoping rarely works out and almost never gets the job done!
+At that time we could only hope, if there was ever a problem the web host’s backups would work.
+As most of us know, hoping almost never gets the job done!

 Houston, We Have a Problem!

 Fast forward two months and something went very wrong with the website.
 Upon our review we discovered all the posts, pages and images had disappeared.
 After our investigation we determined the cause could have been due to some work their ad agency was doing.
 Alternatively, we supposed it might have simply been a WordPress update gone wrong, occurring at the same time as a major server event.
 Regardless, the cause doesn’t matter and we know from experience it’s NOT worth the time and money to troubleshoot and fix.
 The best and most cost affective solution is to simply restore the website to a previous backup.
 Of course, in order to do that you must have reliable website backup files and database.
 Oh, oh!